 A man filled with the gladness of living

 Put his keys on the table,

 He put his eggs and milk on the table.

 He put there the light that came in through the window,

 Sound of a bicycle, sound of a spinning wheel.

-on, things real and imagined pile on the table.
-At the end, "It wobbled once or twice, then stood firm."
+And on and on, things real and imagined pile on the table.
+At the end, “It wobbled once or twice, then stood firm.”